• Skip to primary navigation

 There are a handful of apples that add so much flavor to apple pies, they deserve attention despite their tendency to fall apart when baked.
 While each of these apples can turn to sauce when baked, they are not grainy or mealy.

-For those of you who like apple pies to have a little gelled-sauce-like filling around firmer apple slices, consider including one of these types of apples.
+For those of you who like apple pies with a little gelled-sauce-like filling around firmer apple slices, consider including one of these types of apples.
 When using in a pie, these can make up about ¼ of your apples.

 McIntosh